Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 • FOV 90–100

-• Motion Blur Off + Film Grain Off + Chromatic Aberration Off
+• Motion Blur Off + Chromatic Aberration Off

 Introduction

 Welcome to our Marathon best settings guide.
-The goal is to help you get more stable FPS, better visibility, and more consistent inputs without overcomplicating your setup.
+The goal here is simple: help you get better performance, cleaner visibility, and more responsive controls without turning the game into a blurry mess.

-We’ll cover the best video settings first, then go into graphics presets for balanced, maximum FPS, and maximum quality.
-After that, you’ll get controller settings, the best audio mix, plus system tips that keep your game smooth during chaotic fights.
+We’ll start with the best video settings, then move into graphics settings for balanced play, maximum FPS, and maximum quality.
+After that, we’ll cover controller settings, audio settings, plus the system requirements and extra tweaks that help Marathon feel smoother in real fights.

 Marathon Best Video Settings